 In the last 10 years of his reign, Tiberius retired from Rome to Capri island off the Bay of Naples.
-And this has darkened his reputation appallingly because in the opinion of the Roman people, the only reason that a prominent Roman would have for retiring was because he wanted to get up to unspeakable sexual perversions.
+This has darkened his reputation appallingly: in the opinion of the Roman people, the only reason that a prominent Roman would have for retiring was because he wanted to get up to unspeakable sexual perversions.

 And so back in Rome, all kinds of shocking stories are told of Tiberius.
-Stories that would certainly get Operation Yewtree very, very interested in him.
 However, there is a different perspective on Tiberius that we get from the provinces.

 The philosopher king

-So he was seen as a scholar, almost as a kind of mage, as a philosopher king.
-It’s crucial to recognize that when we look at the shocking stories that are told of someone like Tiberius on the island of Capri, there is a very different perspective which it is possible to get hold of as well.
+He was seen as a scholar, almost as a kind of mage and philosopher king.
+It’s crucial to recognize that when we look at the shocking stories that are told of someone like Tiberius on the island of Capri, there are also different perspectives on the man.